Eric-git-999/Hyper_spectra_automation/README.md

    - Allows you to specify a netCDF reflectance cube to examine how it looks.

 5. **Signal-to-noise ratio calculation**
-   - With specifying the reflectance panel data and reflectance cube, allows calcualtion of SNR for a given scan
+   - With specifying the reflectance panel data and reflectance cube, allows calcualtion of SNR for a given scan.

 ## Usage